'White House, Inc.' Author: Trump's Businesses Offer 'A Million Potential Conflicts'

 Donald Trump's business is sort of a Rorschach test.
 You can look at it and see what you want to see.
 He has done terrible businesses that have lost a lot of money.
 He has done great businesses that have made a lot of money.
 But what my job is, Forbes, is to sit down and just look at the numbers and figure out what are the value of these assets, what is the amount of debt that he has. ...

 If you go through the properties and you look at: Here's what he owns.
 Here's how much it brings in.
 Here's what it's worth.
 Here's the mortgages on it and here's the debt.
 And you just add everything up. ...
 It's a real business.
-I mean, this is not a made up fantastical thing.
-He did inherit a ton of money and he would be very, very rich even if he had just taken that money and just invested in the S&P 500.
+I mean, this is not a made-up fantastical thing.
+He did inherit a ton of money, and he would be very, very rich, even if he had just taken that money and just invested in the S&P 500.
 But there are a lot of rich heirs who walk away poorer than the day that they inherited the money.
 And Donald Trump, to his credit, is now richer than he was when he inherited the money. ...

 There's no question that he has done business in a way that is unethical and that a lot of business people would (and do) shake their heads at.